mickfuzz/phd4/_posts/thesis_chapters/2024-6-1-Introduction.md

 Others writers [@eshach_bridging_2007, p.
 173; @werquin_recognition_2009]  describe learning happens outside of formal institution and where there is little instruction but the learner experience is carefully planned using the term 'non-formal' in contrast to both formal and unstructured/informal learning.

+#### Funding and financial dimensions of contexts - MERGE DOWN?

+Each context

+**Research / University context**

+University partnership context.
+Service learnings.

+Examples like Scratch with MiT.
+Barefoot computing which was Kent?

+Service learning to support code clubs

+**Civil society  context**

+Charitable foundations funding provides a great deal of funding in this area.

+Scratch and MIT labs benefit from x.

+Mozilla as benefit for the teach the web.

+Corporate funding code.org.
+(Google)

+### Summary of Conceptual Context

+REVISE THIS A LOT - RETHINK

+New technology can provide communities with tools to leverage new opportunities in a way which gives participants greater agency.

+Community-based approaches to learning can facilitate this process.
+The process of learn through undertaking creative media projects is explored in existing PBL literature but more work is needed which share effective practice.

+While the kind of learning explored in this study may not traditionally be thought of as an activist project, I find synergies between activist conceptions of education and learning and my wider concerns in a modest but achievable way.
+Specifically as a desire to move beyond curricular and technical concepts of computational thinking to wider concerns based on empowerment [@lee_none_2016].

+CHAT is optimistic but realistic in the focus on the possibility of change.

+However, I am wary to celebrate this uncritically given my recent experiences of unintended consequences of change.
+This applies even in a computing teaching context.
+For while as a Computer teacher candidate I was drawn to the possibilities offered by a new technologies and the shifts in computer pedagogy, school settings faced constraints of the curriculum, exams and time related pressures which threaten to prevent the kind of authentic project based work.
+I want to be able to give detailed tools of critically analysis that do not paralyse but also do not unthinkingly evangelise social change in ways which may be unsafe or unrealistic.

+This study, in part, explores ways in which how the motivational and navigational affordances of enthusiast game making communities can be brought into more structured educational environments.

+RQ2 explores this with a focus on the use of game design patterns, a concept used in both professional and enthusiast settings.

 ## Game making and coding and in schools and formal education